x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/recipients-exchange-2013-help.md

 </tr>
 <tr class="even">
 <td><p>Equipment mailbox</p></td>
-<td><p>A resource mailbox that's assigned to a resource that’s not location-specific, such as a portable computer, projector, microphone, or a company car.
+<td><p>A resource mailbox that's assigned to a resource that's not location-specific, such as a portable computer, projector, microphone, or a company car.
 Equipment mailboxes can be included as resources in meeting requests, providing a simple and efficient way of using resources for your users.</p></td>
 </tr>
 <tr class="odd">
 <td><p>Linked mailbox</p></td>